This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I’ve only just begun to scratch the surface of learning about the Maori culture and I can’t wait to learn more.
 To me, they seem like a fierce people with an extremely gentle and connected side.

 The true ying and yang that we need to be working towards attaining.

 I have grown up experiencing the haka through our nations sporting events.
 It was always the thing, and really the only thing, I wanted to watch when the sporting matches came on.

 This fierceness was a part of our time with the Tamaki tribe from the very beginning of the evening.

-Upon entering the village, all the guests stood in a semicircle in the sacred welcoming space for the Powhiri, the formal welcome ceremony.
+Upon entering the village, all the guests stood in a semicircle outside the ancestral meeting house in the sacred welcoming space for the Powhiri, the formal ancient ceremony of welcome.

 A guest from each bus had been chosen to be the Chief for the evening and was given special tasks.
 Christian from Romania was the chosen one from our Waka Huia- the Huia canoe which was the name given to our bus.